 Many prospective farmers frown upon this kale as ‘a poor man’s vegetable.’

-They consider it too to be low value to warrant investing in its production.
+They consider it too to be of low value to warrant investing in its production.

 They would rather invest their time and money in production of other exotic vegetables like cabbage, broccoli, or cauliflower that sell more per kilo than kale.

-However, the market demands of kale, its palatability, and its many other qualities proves that belief UTTERLY wrong.
+However, the market demands of kale, its palatability, and its many other qualities proves that belief that its a poor mans crop UTTERLY wrong.

 With confidence I can say that Sukuma wiki is a money maker!